Skip to content

 MTS (AVCHD)Nested card foldersFlat MP4 files

-Pick a workflow based on source format when you need specialized flags.
-Dedicated guides cover common cases: MOV to MP4 , MKV to MP4 , WMV to MP4 , and FLV to MP4 .
-When the blocker is megabytes, not extension, see the video compression guide .
+Dedicated paths: MOV to MP4 , MKV to MP4 , WMV to MP4 , FLV to MP4 .
+When the blocker is megabytes, not extension, see how to compress video on Mac .

 1. Open the video in QuickTime Player.